-If you want a CFA632-xxx-KC, CFA632-xxx-KL, or CFA632-xxx-KP module mounted on a bracket with an overlay, please contact Technical Support at support@crystalfontz.com to receive a quote for a special order kit.
+If you want a CFA632-xxx-KC, CFA632-xxx-KL, or CFA632-xxx-KP module mounted on a bracket with an overlay, please contact Technical Support at support@crystalfontz.com to receive a price quote for a special order kit.

 You can also buy cables individually.
-See INFORMATION (Pg.
-22) for descriptions of suggested cables or see all of our cables listed at www.crystalfontz.com/cart/pricing.php?cat=2.
+See INTERFACE CONNECTION INFORMATION (Pg.
+24) for descriptions of suggested cables for the various interfaces.
+Or see all of our cables listed at www.crystalfontz.com/cart/ pricing.php?cat=2.